budnyjj/vkstat/README.md

 ## dependencies

-These scripts written in **Python 3**, and has following external dependencies:
+These scripts has been written in **Python 3**, and has following external dependencies:
 * [vkontakte3](https://github.com/budnyjj/vkontakte3) -- vk.com API for Python 3
 * [networkx](https://networkx.github.io/) -- graph creation and manipulation
 * [matplotlib](http://matplotlib.org/) -- graph visualization